 FLOPS is an acronym for floating point operations per second.
 It is used as a general measure of performance of a processing unit.

 Floating point operations are required when dealing with software that uses a huge range of numbers.
 Software stores exponentially large or small numbers into a predictable encoded 64 bit size.

 Converting these 64-bit instructions into raw numbers takes processing power.
 Processors can be measured in FLOPS, which refers to how fast they can turn bit instructions into numbers.

 In gaming, floating point numbers are used to determine polygons and shapes.
 The more FLOPS a GPU can process, the faster it will be able to render a 3D scene.
 FLOPS

-FLOPS is only one aspect of determining console power, but it helps give you an idea of what the comparative raw processing speed of a system.
+FLOPS is only one aspect of determining console power, it won’t tell you what is the best gaming console, but it helps give you an idea of what the comparative raw processing speed of a system.

 |Xbox Series X||12000||Scarlett|

 |Xbox One X||6000||Scorpio|

 |Playstation 4 Pro||4200||Neo|